WaylakeAnimations/dotfiles/readme.md

 While the purpose of dotfiles repo is for personal config backup, i would still treat this just like any other repo i made

-And while nothing stopping you from just copying my whole configuration, i would advise against doing that, at least modify and adapt it to your own use case
+And while nothing stopping you from just copying my whole configuration, i would advise against doing that, just take what you need and adapt it to your use case and preferences

 ## Usage